Is tanzanite a precious gemstone?

 When will the supply of tanzanite run out?

 Geologists currently estimate that the world’s only known source of tanzanite will be depleted within one generation.
-Those who buy tanzanite within our generation will therefore be the last of its first time owners.
+Those who buy tanzanite within our generation will, therefore, be the last of its first-time owners.

 What is the process of a tanzanite from mining to customers?

-Mining is done by underground mining and there many large, medium and small, artisanal mining operations in the Merelani district, and a complexly structured mining and distribution system for tanzanite has evolved over time.
+Mining is done by underground mining and there many large, medium and small, artisanal mining operations in the Merelani district, and a complexly structured mining and distribution system for tanzanite have evolved over time.
 Once gem crystals are mined, they are taken to local brokers in the nearby town of Arusha, where they are sold/traded and mostly exported for cutting and distribution.

-New Tanzanian laws are attempting to restrict the export of rough tanzanite crystals over 1 gram, which will encourage the development of local cutting factories, enabling the Tanzanian people to be more involved in the ‘mine-to-market’ flow of tanzanite.
+A fact about Tanzanite is that the price fluctuates based on local laws.
+For instance, New Tanzanian laws are attempting to restrict the export of rough tanzanite crystals over 1 gram, which will encourage the development of local cutting factories, enabling the Tanzanian people to be more involved in the ‘mine-to-market’ flow of tanzanite.

 Will tanzanite ever be found in another part of the world?